Whether you are new in the field or a professional who has seemed to run out of webinar script opening ideas, this guide is sure to help you out.

 It Starts with a Greeting – and Some Gratitude

 Whether you host a live or automated webinar, you just don’t dive right in.
 It’s like going into the middle of the movie without knowing what led to the story arc.

-As this webinar introduction script will set the tone for your presentation, you need to sound welcoming.
+As this webinar introduction script will set the tone for your presentation, you need to sound welcoming, preferably using a conversational tone.
 You should also run a quick thank you right at the beginning – compared to saying it just at the end.

 Remember, your audience decided to forego some things to view your webinar.
 It would help if you acknowledged their efforts in doing so.

 How do you convey a friendly tone with some gratitude?
-Well, you could try this sample webinar introduction script:
+Well, you could try this sample webinar introduction script template:

 “Hello, everybody!
 Welcome to this webinar, ‘Creating Successful Webinar Funnels.’
 Thank you for spending some time with us today.”

 Give Them a General Idea of the Presentation

 If you don’t like going to a webinar marketing program unprepared, then you have to assume that your viewers don’t want this as well.
 You want your spectators to have a clear idea of what you have in store for them – and this is something you should include in your webinar opening scripts.

 If you’re going to have an “Ask a Question” portion or a Q&A activity, then you have to inform your audience right away.
 If you don’t, there’s a great chance that no one will participate in your activities.
 They’ll be caught off-guard, after all.